 - Sudden onset of weakness or paralysis in the face, arm or leg.

 When you should visit a hospital's emergency department (ED)

 It is important to note that turning up in an ambulance does not always mean you get treated sooner.
-The urgency and severity of your symptoms will determine how quickly you will be seen.
-Sometimes you may have to wait a while if the medical staff at the hospital do not consider you to require urgent medical attention.
+The urgency and severity of your symptoms as assessed by the nursing and medical staff at the hospital will determine how quickly you will be seen.
+Sometimes you may have to wait a while if they do not consider you to require urgent medical attention.

 Ambulance - what is covered by Medibank?

 Medibank OSHC products pay benefits towards unlimited emergency ambulance attendances and transportation to a hospital where immediate professional attention is required, and your medical condition is such that you couldn’t be transported any other way.

 For more information on ambulance services call us on 134 148.

 How you can use your cover to support you